 The Ardennes tends to be best known for walking, canoeing and biking adventures, but it is also a paradise of fun and action for babies and toddlers.
 Make sure you try railbiking!
-The Lacs de L’Eau d’Heure lake resort in the West Ardennes combines activity with sandy lake beaches, inflatable play areas and an indoor swimming paradise with relaxation and family walks.
+The Lacs de L’Eau d’Heure lake resort in the West Ardennes combines activity with sandy lake beaches, inflatable play areas, family walks and bike rides.
 It is Belgium’s own Lake District!

 To the East in Flanders and bordering Holland, Limburg is home to Belgium’s only National Park: the Hoge Kempen National Park, and it is the greenest part of the country.

 You really are in the middle of the most beautiful nature here: pine forests, woodland trails, scented purple heather and some stunning views make it well worth a visit if you’re in Limburg.
 Whilst it is a well-known walking and cycling paradise it is also a beautiful place to stop for a picnic, stroll through the woods looking at the plants and flowers and enjoy a slower pace of life as a family.
 You might even see a deer!